-As described in Note 1 of the financial statements, the Company recognizes revenue when control of the promised goods or services is transferred to the Company's customers, in an amount that reflects the consideration to which they expect to be entitled to in exchange for those goods or services.
-For performance obligations that are satisfied over time, including certain research and development activities, the Company evaluates the measure of progress each reporting period and, if necessary, adjusts the measure of performance and related revenue recognition.
-The Company uses the cost-to-cost measure of progress whereby progress is measured based on the ratio of costs incurred to date compared to the total estimated costs.
-The Company uses judgment to estimate the total cost expected to complete the research and development performance obligations.
+As described in Notes 1 and 2 of the financial statements, the Company recognizes revenue under the KKC Commercialization Agreement when control of the promised goods or services are transferred to the customer in an amount that reflects the consideration to which the company expects to be entitled to in exchange for those goods or services.
+For development services satisfied over time, the Company uses the cost-to-cost measure of progress whereby progress is measured based on the ratio of costs incurred to date compared to the total estimated costs.